zuixjs/zuix/docs/api/md/zuix/ComponentContext.md

 <a name="$"></a>
 #### $ &rarr; *[ZxQuery](../../helpers/ZxQuery)*

 Access the view of this component.
-Use this property to register event handlers for elements in this view to take advantage of automatic event unsubscription and view fields caching.
+Use this to register event handlers for elements in this view to take advantage of automatic event unsubscription and view fields caching.

 <a name="handlers"></a>
 #### handlers &rarr; *Object.&lt;string, <a href="#ActiveRefreshHandler">ActiveRefreshHandler</a>>*